 Data centers are responsible for roughly 10 percent of worldwide CO2 emissions.
 That’s more than the aviation industry emits.
 This increase in global emissions will only get worse, as more data is stored and processed.
 The increase in demand for processing power will result in higher energy consumption by data centers, even though they get more efficient.

 Traditional data center power systems are expensive to build, operate, and maintain.
-The electrical grid provides 99.9% of electricity in.
-Backup power sources, like batteries, uninterruptible power supplies (UPS), and diesel generators ensure server availability.
-Due to shortfalls in electrical systems 20% of the fuel energy input at a power plant makes it to powering a server.
+The electrical grid provides 99.9% of electricity.
+Backup power sources, like batteries, uninterruptible power supplies (UPS), and diesel generators ensure service availability.
+Due to shortfalls in electrical systems, 20% of the fuel energy input at a power plant makes it to power a server.
 Energy is lost as it travels down the wire.
 In a data center, these losses are found in the power plant, transmission, substation, transformation, and AC to DC conversion at the server.
 A data center that utilizes distributed generation, as opposed to the traditional architecture which relies on the electrical grid, has the potential to lower overall electrical costs.
 With fuel cells located at server racks, a method known as a Distributed Fuel Cell (DFC), the losses are limited to the power conversion in the cell itself.

 Dawn of the hydrogen era